 Barrett, H. (2013) Education for all?
 Access to primary-level education for children with complex learning disabilities in countries with free primary education in Sub-Saharan Africa: A review of the literature.
 Master's dissertation.
 University of Manchester, UK.
 Available from the author.

 Barrett, H., Marshall, J., Goldbart, J., Hughes, A., and Bussien, N. (in press).
 Access to early childhood development and inclusive education services for refugee children with communication disability in Rwanda.
 Accepted for publication in the Handbook of Communication Disabilities and Language Development in Sub Saharan Africa.

 Responding to the Needs of Children with Communication Difficulties in Northern Rwanda: The Education, Equality and Empowerment Project Strategy.
 Chance for Childhood, UK.
 (2015).

 4th East African Conference on

 University, Uganda (2012).
 Available online at:

 University, Uganda.
 (2010).
 Available online at:

 Access to early childhood development and inclusive education services for refugee children with communication disability in Rwanda.
-To be presented at the South African Speech Language and Hearing Association Conference (Oct.
+South African Speech Language and Hearing Association Conference (Oct.
 2016)

 "Umva": Challenges to developing cultural competence for external SLTs practising in East Africa: 30th World Congress of The International Association of Logopaedics and Phoniatrics, Dublin, Ireland (Aug.
 2016)